Menopause – Diagnosis, Symptoms, and Treatment

 The most common first-line options for hormone replacement include:

 - Oral estrogen is also safe and effective.

-Women who experience bothersome hot flash symptoms after discontinuing estrogen may benefit from non-hormonal drugs such as:
+Women who continue to experience bothersome hot flash symptoms after discontinuing estrogen or would be at risk of complications from estrogen may benefit from non-hormonal drugs such as:

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs)